kubeflow/website/content/docs/upgrading/upgrade.md

 ## Upgrading from Kubeflow v0.7.0 or later

-{{% alert title="Alpha version" color="warning" %}}
-This feature is currently in <b>Alpha</b> with limited support.
-The Kubeflow team is interested in any feedback you may have, in particular with regards to usability of the feature.
-{{% /alert %}}

 Upgrading your Kubeflow deployment is supported if your deployment is v0.7.0 or later.

 ### Prerequisites